Why Children Get Carsick—And What to Do

 a message based on what it senses.
 Normally, the eyes, ears, and joints all send signals

-But if the child is sitting too low to see through the window to the horizon or the
+But if children are sitting too low to see through the window to the horizon or if

-child is looking down and reading at the same time, his brain is getting different
+they are looking down and reading at the same time, their brain is getting different

 messages.
 The part of the ear that controls balance and motion says, “We’re moving,”